-Active Directory - Authoritative source for user information and account information which is required to authorize, manage, audit, and support remote access
+VA Microsoft (MS) Active Directory (AD) Assessing (1001) is the authoritative source for user information and account information which is required to authorize, manage, audit, and support remote access.

-Identity and Access Management (IAM) - VA's authoritative onboard solution.
-Required to meet the VA requirement to utilize IAM for onboarding.
+Identity and Access Management (IAM) is the VA's authoritative onboard solution.
+Use of the IAM Onboarding service is required by the VA.

-Active Directory Access Management (ADAM) - This is a tool used by the Enterprise Service Desk to facilitate actions in Active Directory.
-ADAM includes a RAP integration that allows the ESD to send PIV exemption information to RAP when network PIV exemptions are granted.
+Active Directory Account Management (ADAM) is a tool used by the ESD to facilitate actions in AD.
+ADAM includes a RAP integration that allows the ESD to send Personal Identity and Verification (PIV) exemption information to RAP when network PIV exemptions are granted.

-SPLUNK - SPLUNK is used to retrieve user connection data via reporting in RAP.
-Data is transferred via Hypertext Transfer Protocol Secure (HTTPS), utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
+OIT SPLUNK is the VA logging solution and is used to retrieve user connection data via a reporting interface in RAP.
+Data is transferred via TLS, utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
 This link ensures that all data passed between the web server and the browser remain private and encrypted.
-The RAP Server safeguards against unencrypted sessions by forcing clients to send requests over https by sending a HTTPS response header "Strict-Transport-Security" in the event attempts are made to establish a connection over HTTPS.
+The RAP server safeguards against unencrypted sessions by forcing clients to send requests over https by sending a HTTPS response header "Strict-Transport-Security" in the event attempts are made to establish a connection over HTTPS.